 The process usually involves a small group of experts who are familiar with the needs of target users.
 They evaluate the design and suggest how you can improve the design.
 Or solve a certain piece of it that doesn’t comply with the principles mentioned above.
 This is a crucial part of design research for the design team in particular as they will be able to find the weak spots of their design, and it can be the initial stage before UX interviews, usability tests, etc.

 A/B test is another great way to test users’ behavior and learn more about which actions they’re likely to take in a certain situation.
 The users are asked to choose between two design options.
-Which can be certain elements like styles of content, buttons, home page design, etc. For this reason,
+Which can be certain elements like styles of content, buttons, home page design, etc. For this reason, A/B test is a great UX research tool for the designers that helps them decide which design option to choose.

 This type of user research method is also relevant when you want to make changes to the already existing design.
 And aren’t sure whether they will be for the best, or you should keep everything without modifications.
 What is more, you test which option is better for achieving the goal you set for your design.